 A table with numbers rounded to whole numbers and dollar signs added

-ow save our table for reuse.
+Now save your table for reuse.

 Principle Five: Use Color Intentionally

 So far, our table hasn’t used any color.
 We’ll add some now to highlight outlier values.
 Especially for readers who want to scan your table, highlighting outliers with color can help significantly.
 Let’s make the highest value in the year 1952 a different color.
 To do this, we again use the tab_style() function: